NAR: ‘Today’s Millennials are Drowning in Student Loan Debt’

 “We first started researching this topic because of NAR member’s children—they couldn’t afford a home because of the burden of student loan debt.
 We knew they weren’t alone because there are 40 million Americans holding student loan debt,” said Lautz.
 “Half of non-owners say student loan debt is delaying them from buying a home.
 We asked participants in our research to pretend they paid off their student loan debt—they said the first thing they would invest in is long-term savings and the second would be buying a home.
 So, we know they want to get into homeownership, but they are having a hard time getting there.”

 The Mortgage Bankers Association spoke about today’s competitive housing market.
 Detailing that in the current market candidates are faced with other buyers offering all-cash offers and a competitive bidding process.
-In result of intense competition, MBA supports assistance in down payment which is clearly needed for first time homebuyers specially in low-income areas.
+As a result of intense competition, MBA supports assistance in down payment which is clearly needed for first time homebuyers specially in low-income areas.
 Senior Vice President of Public Policy for the National Fair Housing Alliance Nikitra Bailey went on to outline how student loan debt has a disproportionate effect on people of color.
 NAR’s research shows White student debt holders (30%) are less likely than Black (47%) or Hispanic (47%) debt holders to say they are currently incurring student loan debt for themselves.

 “Today Black homeownership is as low as it was when discrimination was legal,” said Bailey.
 “After 20 years of taking out student loans, Blacks still owe 95% of the balance of the debt and are more likely to default.
 Post-secondary education is now a necessity to succeed, yet a degree is not a shield from racial disparity.
 Our proposed Down Payment Targeted Assistance Program addresses student loan debt as a burden that leads to the lack of ability to save for a down payment, mostly among Blacks and Latinos.
 And our Keys Unlock Dreams Initiative will help close the racial wealth and homeownership gap.”